connorbenton/thermo-web/scripts/home.md

 #### Securing Data Access

 Unfortunately, my free level of DynamoDB access doesn't have the capacity to support more than a dozen or so simultaneous loads of the largest data sets (once the data set hits 2500 items, the query moves to the next time interval table).
 If you visit the [dashboard](/dashboard) of this site, you'll load an example data set as in Josh Sanderson's original demo, which gives you an idea of what it's like to browse my data.
-This functionality was added with AWS Cognito, which handles the use of any AWS services to which I grant it access, and to which I can add additional users with their own configuration data - meaning that another user with another device could control it and view its data through this same site.
-In a similar vein, my own home thermostat won't be able to be controlled by random visitors to this (public) site.
+I also obviously didn't want my thermostat to be controllable by random visitors to this (public) site, so the switch you're toggling is purely cosmetic.
+To view data from and control my thermostat, I log in and use the exact same page.
+This functionality was added with AWS Cognito, which handles the use of any AWS services to which I grant it access, and to which I can add additional users with their own configuration data - meaning that another user with another device could control it and view its data through the same page.

+#### Putting it All Together

+You can find the code for the website at [this repo](https://github.com/connorbenton/thermo-web), which I've essentially duplicated on my S3 bucket.
+I've set up CloudFront and Route 53 to deploy my site - Will Morgan has a wonderful [guide](https://medium.com/@willmorgan/moving-a-static-website-to-aws-s3-cloudfront-with-https-1fdd95563106) that walks through this entire process.
+For any of the code that doesn't make sense, or any other questions about the project, feel free to leave a comment or drop me a line and I'll do my best to explain it.
+I'm no expert in any of the fields involved in this project (I'm certainly not much of a web dev), but I've really enjoyed learning new tools and improving my system.
+I hope this summary can inspire you to try building your own home automation system, and give you a rough framework from which to start.

+#### Future Objectives
+* Add non-volatile FRAM to the physical system in order to better handle unplanned ESP8266 resets
+* Transition to a ESP32 based board of my own design
+* Program the board in bare C (possibly with the ESP IDF) instead of an Arduino approach
+* Add setpoint control (I'm happy with my harcoded setting, but others may not be)
+* Tweak the graph display to best show the humidity, PID output, and heater state alongside temperature (possibly toggling their visibility)
+* Add scheduling (i.e. vacation mode, weekday/weekend settings)
+* Add control linked to smartphone location or room movement/light sensors (possibly with controller directly, possibly with an AWS Lambda backend)
+* Experiment with adding AWS IoT functionality to controller, supplanting the current direct-to-DynamoDB approach in order to have a more 'socket-like' connection
+* Experiment with data analysis and machine learning - scoring scenarios based on PID variables, output window size, external temperature data, etc.